Medicine Overview of Myonit Injection

 Severely interacts with other drugs like

-If you miss a dose of Glyceryl Trinitrate, take it as soon as possible.
+If you miss a dose of Nitroglycerin / Glyceryl Trinitrate, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

-Frequently asked questions for Myonit 5mg Injection
+Frequently asked questions about Myonit Injection

-Frequently asked questions for Glyceryl Trinitrate
+Frequently asked questions about Nitroglycerin / Glyceryl Trinitrate

 Myonit belongs to a group of medicines called nitrate vasodilators.